Deltares/Wflow.jl/docs/src/model_docs/model_configurations.md

 HBV, all runoff that is generated in a cell in one of the FLEXTopo storages is added to the kinematic wave reservoir at the end of a timestep.
 There is no connection between the different vertical FLEXTopo cells within the model.
-The FLEXTopo model is implemented in a fully distributed way in the Wflow Julia framework.
+The FLEXTopo model is implemented in a fully distributed way in the wflow Julia framework.

 In wflow\_flextopo, the user is free to determine the number of classes and which model components to include or exclude for each class, this is done in the TOML file.
 Currently,